mteij/Stripez/README.md

 - CORS_ORIGINS — CSV of allowed origins
 - PORT and DB_FILE — optional overrides

-Set NICAT date and Calendar URL from within the app UI (Schikko only).
+Set the Calendar URL from within the app UI (Schikko only).

 <details>
 <summary>API overview</summary>